The Warwickshire Centenary Way | |

 After a bit of wandering needlessly around in a field of lush grass which dragged at my feet I arrived at a farm track that led eventually to the first village of the day – Ansley Common.
 Like many such settlements in this area, Ansley was originally developed as a colliery village, mining being very much a booming industry in these parts during the early 20th century.
 The pits have long since closed down but the villages remain and now serve as overspill for the nearby conurbations of Coventry and Nuneaton.

 I managed to beat a farmer ploughing yet another field before he removed the path and then, skirting Bretts Wood, I picked up a rich vein of Centenary Way markers to take me across fields of ripening wheat.
-The pictures I took in these fields have evoked a fairly consistent response – quintessentially English.
+The pictures I took in these fields have evoked a fairly consistent response from those who have seen them – quintessentially English.
 Rolling fields of golden wheat under azure skies, ancient hedgerows of hawthorn and blackthorn, sturdy oaks spreading their shade in quiet field corners.
-It was all very Elgar, and Chaucer, and Orwell and other famous luminaries I can’t remember, and it could have been 1935 for all the modern world intervened here; a team of Shire horses dragging a plough behind them would not have surprised me at all.
+It was all very Elgar or Constable and it could have been 1935 rather than 2012; a team of Shire horses dragging a plough behind them would not have surprised me at all.
 This bucolic scenery was a mere seven miles, as the crow flies, from my house in suburban Birmingham - just a few miles of separation and yet a whole world of difference.
 Inevitably the spell was broken by the intervention of the modern world as, high overhead, a brace of microlight planes whined steadily westward.
 They were clearly visible to the naked eye and yet, when I attempted to film them, the resulting video shows nothing but blank sky.
 I still can’t fathom out how I might have missed them with my camera but perhaps I should stick to landscapes.

 Follow that local ....

 A local man was exercising his dog, an enthusiastic black Labrador, and I decided to ask him if he knew the right way forward.
 He proved to be very helpful, pointing out the exit from the field and then insisting that I needed to turn immediately right afterwards to gain the road.
 I mentioned that I was walking the Centenary Way but this drew a blank, as it did with most of the people I encountered along the route, and he just repeated that I needed to go sharp right after the gap in the hedge to join the road.
 I thanked him and then allowed him to get some way ahead of me by taking a picture or two and consulting the GPS.
-He was half right in that the gap was how I exited the field, but then I needed to continue along the edge of fields to gain a lane and not perform a sharp right.
-I must have given him the idea that I needed to reach this other road but no matter, the way forward was now clear.
+He was right about the gap being the exit from the field, but then I needed to continue along the edge of fields to gain a lane and not perform a sharp right.
+I don’t know how I had given him the idea that I needed to reach this other road but, no matter, the way forward was now clear.
 I made the gap in the hedge and went through it to find, to my slight annoyance, that man-with-dog had obviously tarried along the way and was just 50 yards in front of me.
 He suddenly turned to me.
 “This path on your right … to the road!” he yelled and waved his arm for further emphasis.
 I thanked him with a thumbs up.

-I fiddled about with my GPS gadgetry and discovered that I was in fact off route by about a quarter of a mile, and after working out how to put this right (gotta love the technology!)
-I shouldered my rucksack and retraced my steps, heading down the drive of a farm, crossing the front of the house and on into woodland.
+I fiddled about with my GPS gadgetry and discovered that I was in fact off route by about a quarter of a mile, and after working out how to put this right I shouldered my rucksack and retraced my steps, heading down the drive of a farm, crossing the front of the house and on into woodland.

 I soon reached a long stretch of cinder track (Harefield Lane) which the guide book informed me would lead to Bermuda Village.
 An odd name for what turned out to be a bit of an odd place.
 The village, another mining settlement, was founded in the late 1800’s and owes its name to the (then) landlord, a former governor of Bermuda.
 I reached the outskirts of the place to find a sizeable new estate (Bermuda Park) representing pretty much everything I don’t like about such places, and continued on, passing gardens presenting an array of white UPVC conservatories and featureless lawned gardens.
 It might suit a lot of people, but I prefer a community with a bit more soul.